 Carole Simpson Scholarship

 Simpson retired from ABC News in 2006 to become Leader-in-Residence at Emerson College's School of Communications in Boston.
 In a career of notable firsts, in 1992 Simpson became the first woman and the first African American to moderate a presidential debate.
 She is completing a book on her 40 years as a pioneering African American woman in the field of journalism.
-Simpson is a commentator for National Public Radio and a frequent political analyst on "Larry King Live."
-In 1996, Simpson receive the Leonard Zeidenberg First Amendment Award in recognition of her work to protect First Amendment Freedoms.
+In 1996, Simpson received the Leonard Zeidenberg First Amendment Award in recognition of her work to protect First Amendment Freedoms.

 - Must be officially enrolled in college and have at least one full academic year remaining.